Mexico: Thousands stay in to protest violence against women

 The idea was to become invisible for a day so that coworkers, bosses, boyfriends, husbands and in some cases children reflect on the absence of each participating woman.
 Some also swore off social media until Tuesday.

+In Argentina, the South American country from where the “Not One Less” movement emerged, tens of thousands of women on Monday marched to Congress to demand legalized abortion and an end to femicides.

+“We need real rights, a budget, that take into account the situation of women in this country, which is really terrible,” said 20-year-old activist Belén Gutiérrez.

-Some women could be seen Monday jogging or working at taco stands, coffee shops or other jobs.
+In Mexico, some women could be seen Monday jogging or working at taco stands, coffee shops or other jobs in Mexico City.
 At a central intersection, a female transit officer waved cars through.
 But overall, the relative absence of women in public spaces was striking.

 Government data say 3,825 women met violent deaths last year, 7% more than in 2018.
 That works out to about 10 women slain each day in Mexico.
 Thousands more have gone missing without a trace in recent years.
 Authorities seem incapable of preventing or properly investigating the crimes, very few of which result in convictions.